playcanvas/developer.playcanvas.com/content/en/user-manual/assets/textures/texture-compression.md

 <img src="/images/user-manual/assets/textures/texture-compression/compression-results.png" alt="Basis Compression results" style="width: 400px;"/>

 The compression has achieved a 6 times reduction in VRAM usage.
-Furthermore, in this case, compression has also reduced download size from 202KB to as little as 46KB using the Default quality setting.
+Furthermore, in this case, compression has also reduced download size from 202KB to as little as 46KB using the Default quality setting and ETC Mode.

 Below is a side by side comparison of the brick texture on Mac with Chrome:

 <a href="/images/user-manual/assets/textures/texture-compression/basis-vs-no-compression-brick.png" target="_blank"><img src="/images/user-manual/assets/textures/texture-compression/basis-vs-no-compression-brick-thumb.jpg" alt="Brick texture compression comparison"/></a>

-Here is another example of the PlayCanvas cube [with Basis][2] and [without][3] on Mac with Chrome:
+Here is another example of the PlayCanvas cube [with Basis (ETC mode)][2] and [without][3] on Mac with Chrome:

 <a href="/images/user-manual/assets/textures/texture-compression/basis-vs-no-compression-cube.png" target="_blank"><img src="/images/user-manual/assets/textures/texture-compression/basis-vs-no-compression-cube-thumb.jpg" alt="PlayCanvas cube compression comparison"/></a>